Anticonvulsant: Other

+Non-pharmaceutical anticonvulsants

+The ketogenic diet and vagus nerve stimulation are alternative treatments for epilepsy without the involvement of pharmaceuticals.
+The ketogenic diet consists of a high-fat, low-carbohydrate diet, and has shown good results in patients whose epilepsy has not responded to medications and who cannot receive surgery.
+The vagus nerve stimulator is a device that can be implanted into patients with epilepsy, especially that which originates from a specific part of the brain.
+However, both of these treatment options can cause severe adverse effects.
+Additionally, while seizure frequency typically decreases, they often do not stop entirely.

 Treatment guidelines

 According to guidelines by the American Academy of Neurology and American Epilepsy Society, mainly based on a major article review in 2004, patients with newly diagnosed epilepsy who require treatment can be initiated on standard anticonvulsants such as carbamazepine, phenytoin, valproic acid/valproate semisodium, phenobarbital, or on the newer anticonvulsants gabapentin, lamotrigine, oxcarbazepine or topiramate.
 The choice of anticonvulsants depends on individual patient characteristics.
 Both newer and older drugs are generally equally effective in new onset epilepsy.
 The newer drugs tend to have fewer side effects.
 For newly diagnosed partial or mixed seizures, there is evidence for using gabapentin, lamotrigine, oxcarbazepine or topiramate as monotherapy.
 Lamotrigine can be included in the options for children with newly diagnosed absence seizures.

 History

 The first anticonvulsant was bromide, suggested in 1857 by the British gynecologist Charles Locock who used it to treat women with "hysterical epilepsy" (probably catamenial epilepsy).
 Bromides are effective against epilepsy, and also cause impotence, which is not related to its anti-epileptic effects.
 Bromide also suffered from the way it affected behaviour, introducing the idea of the "epileptic personality" which was actually a result of medication.
 Phenobarbital was first used in 1912 for both its sedative and antiepileptic properties.
 By the 1930s, the development of animal models in epilepsy research led to the development of phenytoin by Tracy Putnam and H. Houston Merritt, which had the distinct advantage of treating epileptic seizures with less sedation.
 By the 1970s, a National Institutes of Health initiative, the Anticonvulsant Screening Program, headed by J. Kiffin Penry, served as a mechanism for drawing the interest and abilities of pharmaceutical companies in the development of new anticonvulsant medications.